tumaer/SciML/_sources/lecture/optimization.md

 $${\bf{\varepsilon}} = - (\nabla^{2} f({\bf{x}}))^{-1} \nabla f({\bf{x}})$$ (epsilon_gd_optimal)

 I.e. we need to invert $\nabla^{2} f({\bf{x}})$, the Hessian.
 Computing and storing this important array turns out to be really expensive!
 To reduce these costs we are looking towards the *preconditioning* of our optimization algorithm.
-For preconditioning we then only need to compute the diagonal entries, hence leading to the following update equation
+For preconditioning we then only need to compute the diagonal entries, hence leading to the following update equation:

 $${\bf{x}} \leftarrow {\bf{x}} - \eta \text{diag }(\nabla^{2} f({\bf{x}}))^{-1} \nabla f({\bf{x}}).$$ (gd_precond)